msatul1305/Linux/Azure/AI-900/2_Azure_ML/readme.md

   - Unsupervised Machine Learning algorithm
   - No previously known cluster values or labels to train model
   - When evaluating a clustering model, what metrics can you visualize in the Evaluate results section?
+    - Average distance to cluster center
+      - How close, on average, each point in the cluster is to the centroid of the cluster.
     - Average distance to other center
+      - How close, on average, each point in the cluster is to the centroid of all other clusters.
-    - Average distance to cluster center
+    - Maximal distance to cluster center
+      - The furthest distance between a point in the cluster and its centroid.
     - Number of points
+    - Silhouette
+      - A value between -1 and 1 that summarizes the ratio of distance
+        - between points in the same cluster and points in different clusters
-    - Maximal distance to cluster center
+        - (The closer to 1, the better the cluster separation).